julgus/habit-tracker/README.md

 Response: Status code: 204 No Content (indicating that the habit was successfully deleted).

 ### 6. Add a Tracking Entry
-To add a tracking entry to a habit, send a POST request to /api/habits/{habitId}/tracking with a note in the request body.
+It should be possible to add a tracking entry to a habit by sending a POST request to /api/habits/{habitId}/tracking with a note in the request body.

 **Request:**
 ```bash